leons1396/AI_project/README.md

 This project was an assignment from the Karlsruhe University of Applied Sciences.
 The task was to implement 3 machine learning methods that should perform classification for 3 different types of vegetables.
 The focus was primarily on feature engineering, meaning that features had to be generated from images and a dataset had to be created independently.
-Furthermore, the purpose was to gain a basic understanding of AI methods and how their underlaying mathematics works.
+Furthermore, the purpose was to gain a basic understanding of AI methods and how their underlying mathematics works.
 All photos for the dataset were taken independently.

 Additional tasks included:
 - All 3 selected methods had to be implemented from scratch in addition to their implementation